 Learn how to identify characteristics for autism, behaviors and signs, such as rigid routines and frequent child tantrums.
-Autistic disorder is becoming an epidemic with statistics showing a staggering prevalence of one out of every 110 children.
-Chances are that you already know someone with a child that has autism symptoms.
+Autistic disorder is becoming an epidemic with statistics showing a staggering prevalence nationally to one out of every 59 children.
+Chances are that you already know someone with a child that shows signs or is currently diagnosed.
+What's worse is the lack of services available and the wait time involved to get early intervention.

 When kids are younger it can be more difficult to detect whether there may be something wrong.
 If you are seeking answers for a young child you may be more interested in viewing the characteristics typical in infants or toddlers, otherwise checkout the list of symptoms below.